Vuze33/Jellyfin-Tizen-Auto-Installer/README.md

 This script provides a hardened, user-friendly method for installing the Jellyfin app on Samsung Tizen TVs **without Tizen Studio**.
 It fetches the latest available builds from GitHub, scans your network for compatible Samsung TVs in Developer Mode, and automates the installation process using Docker.

+Huge thanks to jeppevinkel for providing the Jellyfin Tizen .wgt builds—super helpful and much appreciated!

 ---

 ## Features